adrahon/vagrant-kvm/README.md

 * `core_number` - number of cpu cores.
 * `memory_size` - memory size such as 512m, 1GiB, 100000KiB, unit is KiB if
   unspecified.
+* `storage_pool` - specify an existing local storage pool to use instead of vagrant's own.
 * `gui` - boolean for starting VM with VNC enabled.
 * `vnc_port` - The port the VNC server listens to.
 Default is automatic port assignment.